UPDATED BY FRANZISKA SPRITZLER, RD, CDCES

 Butter

 It’s a big thumbs up for butter, especially grass-fed butter, on the ketogenic diet as it contains only trace amounts of carbs per serving whether it’s salted or unsalted.
-Like other fatty dairy products, butter is rich in conjugated linoleic acid (CLA), the fatty acid that may promote fat loss.
-Grass-fed butter contains five times more CLA than butter from grain-fed cows and is much higher in Omega-3 fatty acids and vitamin K2.
-Use it for cooking keto meals or baking keto recipes or in your bulletproof coffee, or spread it generously when you need more fat macros.
+Like other fatty dairy products, butter is rich in conjugated linoleic acid (CLA), the fatty acid that may promote fat loss and potentially reduce the risk of cancer and cardiovascular disease.
+Grass-fed butter contains up to five times more CLA than butter from grain-fed cows and is much higher in Omega-3 fatty acids.
+Use it for cooking keto meals, baking keto recipes, or in your bulletproof coffee, or spread it generously when you need more fat.
 The classic French snack of radishes with butter and flaky salt?
 Totally keto and delicious!

 Butter Nutritional Information: 1 Tbsp: 102 Calories, 12g Fat, 0g Carbs, 0.1g Protein